Amit212119/React-app/README.md

 # React-app
-This is a test react app.
+This is a test react apps